evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 ### Suspension

-The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
 The standard suspension includes steel springs and hydraulic dampers.
 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 160 mm.

 ### Brakes